Steve McQueen: Early life

-Terrence Stephen McQueen was born at St. Francis Hospital in Beech Grove, Indiana, on March 24, 1930, the son of Julia Ann (or Julianne) Crawford and flying circus stunt pilot William McQueen.
+Terrence Stephen McQueen was born at the former St. Francis Hospital in Beech Grove, Indiana, on March 24, 1930, the son of Julia Ann (or Julianne) Crawford and flying circus stunt pilot William McQueen.
 He was of Scottish descent and grew up in a Catholic household.
-He was raised by his mother, who was abandoned by his father six months after they met.
+He was raised by his mother, after being abandoned by his father when he was six months old.
 Several biographers have stated that his mother was an alcoholic.
 Unable to cope with caring for him, she decided in 1933 to leave him with her parents Lillian and Victor in Slater, Missouri.
 As the Great Depression worsened, McQueen and his grandparents moved in with Lillian's brother Claude and his family at their farm in Slater.
 McQueen later said that he had good memories of living on the farm, noting that his great-uncle Claude was a "very good, very strong, [and] very fair" man from whom he "learned a lot".

 Claude gave McQueen a red tricycle on his fourth birthday, which McQueen subsequently credited with sparking his early interest in car racing.
 His mother, who had since married, brought McQueen from the farm to live with her and his stepfather in Indianapolis when he was eight years old.
 He later recalled, "The day I left the farm, Uncle Claude gave me a personal going-away present—a gold pocket watch, with an inscription inside the case."
 The inscription read: "To Steve, who has been a son to me."
 Dyslexic and partially deaf due to a childhood ear infection, McQueen did not adjust well to school or his new life, and his stepfather beat him to such an extent that he left home to live on the streets at the age of nine.
 He later said, "When a kid doesn't have any love when he's small, he begins to wonder if he's good enough.
 My mother didn't love me, and I didn't have a father.
 I thought, 'Well, I must not be very good.